philamp/jellygrail/README.md

 2. Trigger a first ``/scan`` to fill the ``./Video_Library/virtual/`` folder (See 📡 Tasks triggering section above).
 3. Access the content in ``./Video_Library/virtual/`` (in the folder you ran the docker command).
 4. Jellyfin is ready to run and preconfigured with corresponding libraries on http://your_system_ip:8096.
+    - Initialize the user and language and don't do anoything else (don't add librairies)
     - You can also point your plex Libraries to the ``./Video_Library/virtual/movies/`` and ``./Video_Library/virtual/shows/`` folders.
     - TODO: functionnality to disable jellyfin.
-5. For TV/Projector usage : it's recommended to use _Kodi + Jellyfin add-on_ on an Android TV device (or LibreELEC/Coreelec on specific devices).
+6. For TV/Projector usage : it's recommended to use _Kodi + Jellyfin add-on_ on an Android TV device (or LibreELEC/Coreelec on specific devices).
-6. On Mobile device, you can install Jellyfin app and switch to native included player in its settings (in other words: avoid the webview player because it leads Jellyfin to do unnecessary transcoding)
+7. On Mobile device, you can install Jellyfin app and switch to native included player in its settings (in other words: avoid the webview player because it leads Jellyfin to do unnecessary transcoding)
-7. Beware to have a paid RD account:
+8. Beware to have a paid RD account:
     - configure ``/backup`` cron (See 📡 Tasks triggering section above).
     - (if you forgot a payment you can find your torrents backup in jellygrail/data/backup/ ) TODO: service to restore the dump.
-8. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in ``./Video_Library/virtual/`` folder, as it will also delete corresponding files in the underlying file-systems.
+9. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in ``./Video_Library/virtual/`` folder, as it will also delete corresponding files in the underlying file-systems.
 Just delete the ``./jellygrail/.bindfs_jelly.db`` file, **restart the docker container** and trigger a new ``/scan``
-9. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it were a normal file-system.
+10. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it were a normal file-system.
 Future calls to /scan service won't mess-up with your changes.
 Don't forget to refresh Jellyfin library after your changes.

 > ``./fallbackdata/`` folder contains files added by you or any process that tries to write a file in _virtual_ folder and its subfolders.
 >